ssardina-agts/agtcity-sarl-base/README.md

 Some dummy controllers are provided as templates to build from.

+**IMPORTANT:** For some support documentation/guides see:

-**IMPORTANT:** A comprehensive set of instructions how to run SARL systems can be found [here](https://bitbucket.org/snippets/ssardina/6eybMg/sarl-application-general-information-setup)
+* A comprehensive set of instructions how to run SARL systems can be found [here](https://bitbucket.org/snippets/ssardina/6eybMg/sarl-application-general-information-setup).
+* A FAQ list on using SARL+SWI via Maven and ECLIPSE IDE can be found [here](https://bitbucket.org/snippets/ssardina/9er67X).

 ## PREREQUISITES